ysfabdullah/AeroTracker/README.md

       3. Click GO to import the database schema and data

 4. Configure the Project
-   - Open the config.php(or similar configuration file) in the project directory.
+   - Open the db_connect.php(or similar configuration file) in the project directory.
    - Update the database credentials

    $servername = "localhost";